tewarid/tewarid.github.io/_posts/2010/2010-09-10-post-mortem-debugging-of-.net-applications-using-windbg.md

     Sets the thread with ID `n` as the current thread.

+## Symbol files

+You can run `.sympath C:\SymbolCache` to download and load [symbols](https://docs.microsoft.com/en-us/windows/win32/dxtecharts/debugging-with-symbols) from a specified path.
+To load symbols from Microsoft and Nuget.org, run `.sympath srv*C:\SymbolCache*https://msdl.microsoft.com/download/symbols;srv*C:\SymbolCache*https://symbols.nuget.org/download/symbols`.

+Run `.reload /f` to force debugger to reload symbols for all modules from the specified path.
+Run `.symopt +0x40` followed by `.reload /f`, or `.reload /i`, if you want to load a symbol file even if it does not match the module.
+This can be useful if you want to use a symbol file built from the same source code.

+Run `!chksym Module` to check symbol information for a particular module, and `!chksym Module Symbol` to check if a module matches a symbol file.
+Use an underscore character for each space character in the module name, or symbol path.

+Run `!sym noisy` if you want to see detailed symbol loading information when these commands are run.

 ## Extensions

 WinDbg is most useful for debugging managed application using the following extensions

 * [SOS](https://docs.microsoft.com/en-us/dotnet/framework/tools/sos-dll-sos-debugging-extension)

-    This extension is distributed along with the .NET framework can be loaded using the following command: `.loadby sos mscorwks` or `.loadby sos clr` for .NET 4.
+    This extension is distributed along with the .NET framework can be loaded using `.loadby sos mscorwks`, or `.loadby sos clr` for .NET 4.

 * [SOSEX](http://www.stevestechspot.com/default.aspx)

     This has several useful additions to the core SOS extension.
-It must be loaded using the `.load` command e.g. `.load c:\sosex\sosex.dll`.
+It can be loaded using a command such as `.load c:\sosex\sosex.dll`.

 * [Psscor2](https://blogs.msdn.microsoft.com/amb/2011/04/28/free-download-psscor2-new-windbg-extension-for-debugging-net-4-0-applications/)

     Has several useful commands, especially commands for debugging ASP.NET applications.
-Load it using the `.load` command e.g. `.load c:\psscor2\x86\psscor2.dll`.
+It can be loaded using a command such as `.load c:\psscor2\x86\psscor2.dll`.

 ## SOS extension